 Each variable should be considered prior to drilling a hole.
 Each variable is important, but the work material and its cutting speed are the most important factors.

 Drilling Feed: Once the cutting speed has been selected for a particular workpiece material and condition, the appropriate feedrate must be established.
 Drilling feedrates are selected to maximize productivity while maintaining chip control.
 Feed in drilling operations is expressed in inches per revolution, or IPR, which is the distance the drill moves in inches for each revolution of the drill.
-The feed may also be expressed as the distance traveled by the drill in a single minute, or IPM (inches per minute), which is the product of the RPM and IPR of the drill.
+The feed may also be expressed as the distance travelled by the drill in a single minute, or IPM (inches per minute), which is the product of the RPM and IPR of the drill.
 It can be calculated as follows: IPM = IPR x RPM.

 The selection of drilling speed (SFPM) and drilling feed (IPR) for various materials to be machined often starts with recommendations in the form of application tables from manufacturers or by consulting reference books.